Platinum-Saber/ASCILAM/Container/INSTRUCTIONS.md

 ## Serial Device Access (Windows)

-To use serial devices like RPLidar in the container on Windows:
+To use serial devices like STL-19P LIDAR in the container on Windows:

 1. **Install usbipd-win**: